Suriname

 Challenges:

-There was only one cell phone tower in the Matawi community which restricted the installations as the Matawai community territory is very large.
+There was only one cell phone tower in the Matawi community, which limited installations because the Matawi community's territory is very large.

-All activites were halted due to strict COVID-19 lockdowns.
+All activities were halted due to strict COVID-19 lockdowns.

-Suriname experienced an extended rainy season that led to the National Coordinating Center for Disasters (NCCR), reports were received of flooding in several affected areas including the Matawai Community which further delayed planned fieldwork as the roads leading to the Matawai Community were completely inaccessible.
+Suriname experienced an extended rainy season that led to the establishment of the National Coordinating Center for Disasters (NCCR).
+Reports of flooding in several affected areas, including the Matawai Community, further delayed planned fieldwork, as the roads leading to the Matawai Community were completely inaccessible.